rva5120/text_extraction/README.md

 ## Test Run
 `python get_text.py filename.pdf`

-_The output file with the text is_ filename.pdf
+_The output file with the text extracted is in:_ filename.pdf